Which soil moisture sensor should you choose?

 Which sensor for what purpose?

 METER’s soil moisture sensors have minimal sensitivity to temperature, but if the installation depth is shallow and the location is exposed, temperature effects need to be considered.
-The TEROS 12, 5TM, 5TE, and GS3 soil moisture sensors have an onboard thermistor that measures temperature along with soil moisture.
+The TEROS 11 and TEROS 12 soil moisture sensors have an onboard thermistor that measures temperature along with soil moisture.
 This eliminates the need for extra temperature sensors at every measurement site.

-Researchers who want to measure bulk electrical conductivity (EC) in addition to water content should choose the TEROS 12, 5TE or GS3.
-These sensors enable users to measure the bulk EC response to salts and fertilizers in the soil.
+Researchers who want to measure bulk electrical conductivity (EC) in addition to water content should choose the TEROS 12 soil moisture sensor.
+This sensor enables users to measure the bulk EC response to salts and fertilizers in the soil.
 EC measurements will require good contact between the stainless steel electrodes on the sensor and the soil.

-For soil moisture measurements only, many scientists prefer the EC-5.
+For soil moisture measurements only, many scientists prefer the TEROS 10.
 It’s easy to install, inexpensive, and reliable—perfect for big projects where sensors are needed in quantity.
-In difficult (hard or rocky) soils, potting soil, and soilless media, we recommend using the TEROS 12 or GS3 to maintain good soil contact and compensate for air gaps in the soil or substrate.
+In difficult (hard or rocky) soils, potting soil, and soilless media, we recommend using TEROS series sensors to maintain good soil contact and compensate for air gaps in the soil or substrate.

 All METER soil moisture sensors are plug and play with METER data loggers.
 They also integrate with third-party loggers using SDI-12 protocol.
-Use the ZL6, Em50G and EM60G for easy data collection from remote sites, or manually download data with the Em50 and EM60 data logger.
+Use the ZL6 for easy data collection from remote sites, or you can manually download data.

 Understanding variability can be difficult

 Within the area of a study site, soil moisture variability arises from differences in soil texture, amount and type of vegetation cover, topography, precipitation and other weather factors, management practices, and soil hydraulic properties (how fast water moves through the soil).
 Researchers should consider the variability in landscape features to get a sense of how many sample locations are necessary to capture the diversity in soil moisture.
 Scientists often measure soil moisture at different depths to understand the effects of soil variability and to observe how water is moving through the soil profile.
 Large research areas or sites with high variability often require a large number of soil moisture sensors.
-The EC-5 or TEROS 10 are economical choices for scientists who need a large sensor network.
-The TEROS 12, our newest sensor, has a larger volume of influence (1 liter), which can help smooth variability.
+The EC-5 soil moisture sensor or the TEROS 10 soil moisture sensor are economical choices for scientists who need a large soil sensor network.
+The TEROS 11 soil moisture sensor and TEROS 12 soil sensor, our newest sensors, have a larger volume of influence (1 liter), which can help smooth variability.

 Installation impacts data